Articles

 How Did People Dress In Renaissance England?

-So how did English people dress during the Renaissance?
+What was popular in Renaissance clothing in the 16th century?
 Women Every woman’s outfit, from lower class to royalty, included a shift which was a loose, linen smock.
 During this time, bathing was frowned upon and clothing was very expensive so this was worn to protect the gown.
-They would also wear stockings, which were normally […]
+They would also wear stockings, which were […]

 Continue Reading